raj347/SimpleAutoComplPop/README.md

 				\ })
 ```

-The special dot character `.` need `ignoreCompletionMode` to be set to work
+The special dot character `.` needs `ignoreCompletionMode` to be set to work
 with [vim-go](https://github.com/fatih/vim-go), see the
 [#configiration-options-explained] for more details.